helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 <u>Exercise 10.16</u>:

-a\) The metabolic intermedia/OCBE_IIte shown below undergoes an intramolecular imine formation as a step in the biosynthesis of lysine (EC 4.3.3.7).
+a\) The metabolic intermediate shown below undergoes an intramolecular imine formation as a step in the biosynthesis of lysine (EC 4.3.3.7).
 Draw the product of this intramolecular imine formation step.